frederic-perez/AmE-dictionary/data/dictionary.md

 __brattice__ _n_
 __bratty__
 __bratwurst__ _n_
-__bravado__ _n_ :five: If you act with bravado, you are making a bold showy statement.
+__bravado__ _n_ :six: /bruh-VAH-doh/ If you act with bravado, you are making a bold showy statement.
 Picture a cowboy bursting through saloon doors in an old western, and you can picture bravado.
 The noun bravado is derived from the French and Italian words meaning “bragging and boasting,” and it is related to the word bravo.
-Today, the word means an almost-over-the-top amount of courage, but it can also be used (often with the word false) to mean a false show of bravery: “It was her first day in the classroom and she was almost shaking with fear, but with false bravado — she took a deep breath and turned to face her students — 20 kindergartners.” _Syn_ bluster _In a moment it was hand-to-hand fighting, and Trent was cursing already the bravado which had brought him out to the open._ _But I went into it with a certain bravado._
+Today, the word means an almost-over-the-top amount of courage, but it can also be used (often with the word false) to mean a false show of bravery: “It was her first day in the classroom and she was almost shaking with fear, but with false bravado — she took a deep breath and turned to face her students — 20 kindergartners.”
+Bravado refers to confident or brave talk or behavior that is intended to impress other people. _Syn_ bluster _In a moment it was hand-to-hand fighting, and Trent was cursing already the bravado which had brought him out to the open._ _But I went into it with a certain bravado._ _Her stories of her exploits during the “olden days” are always told with enough bravado to invite some suspicion that they’re embellished a bit._
 __brave__ _v_ :two::hammer:
 __bravura__
 __brawn__ _n_ :two: Physical strength in contrast to intelligence. _Commando work required as much brain as brawn._ _Syn_ physical strength, muscle